krzysztofsurdy/resource-provider-mcp/README.md

 These commands use the tools directly without going through MCP, useful for debugging your doc structure.

+## Tool Usage Recommendations

+The MCP provides three tools with different use cases:

+- **`findResourceByPhrases`**: Best for finding specific topics or features.
+Use this when you know what you're looking for.
+- **`getAvailableResources`**: Great for exploration and seeing what's available.
+With pagination (default 15 items per page), it's safe to use freely.
+However, search is more efficient when you have specific topics in mind.
+- **`getResourceContent`**: Loads the actual content of a specific resource.

+**Recommended workflow**: For specific topics, use search first.
+For exploration and discovery, list resources is perfectly fine with pagination.

 ## Tips for Good Documentation

 1. **Use clear descriptions**: The LLM uses these to decide what to load.
 "API authentication methods" is better than "Auth stuff".